zrato/influx-examples/generate/codenotes.md

 rg tsm1 *.go
 ```

+These are the core locations of who referenes tsm1

+storage/config.go
+storage/engine.go
+storage/retention.go

 ### Tsi1 Notes

 tsi1 is only found in one place in the tsdb package and that is index_test.go